angular/angular/tools/public_api_guard/material/select.md

 import * as i6 from '@angular/material/legacy-form-field';
 import { InjectionToken } from '@angular/core';
 import { LiveAnnouncer } from '@angular/cdk/a11y';
-import { MatFormField } from '@angular/material/legacy-form-field';
+import { MatLegacyFormField } from '@angular/material/legacy-form-field';
-import { MatFormFieldControl } from '@angular/material/legacy-form-field';
+import { MatLegacyFormFieldControl } from '@angular/material/legacy-form-field';
 import { MatOptgroup } from '@angular/material/core';
 import { MatOption } from '@angular/material/core';
 import { _MatOptionBase } from '@angular/material/core';